mrirecon/ring/README.md

 Rosenzweig S, Holme HCM, Uecker M, Simple Auto-Calibrated Gradient Delay Estimation From Few Spokes Using Radial Intersections (RING), Magn.
 Reson.
 Med.
 2018, 10.1002/mrm.27506.
 [1,2]

-For reconstruction we provide an adapted version of the Berkeley Advanced Reconstruction Toolbox (BART) [3] (commit 94ae49b).
+For the current version of these scripts, a version of the Berkeley Advanced Reconstruction Toolbox (BART) [3] (commit 480509c4 or newer) is needed.
+Older versions of these scripts (found in the git history) work with BART versions starting from v0.4.03.

 In each folder the *.sh shell-scripts must be started.
 These scripts require BART [3].